flanksource/canary-checker/README.md

 | priorityClass |  | string | Yes |

-### Postgres - Query a Postgresql DB using SQL
+### Postgres: Query a PostgreSQL DB using SQL

-This check will try to connect to a specified Postgresql database, run a query against it and verify the results.
+This check will try to connect to a specified PostgreSQL database, run a query against it and verify the results.

 ```yaml
 postgres: